georgesutphin/MCB585/_episodes/09-oyo-simulation.md

 ### Simulating experiments in advance

 Simulations have several advantages, for example:
-* The force you to think through a planned statistical analysis in advance (for best practices, you should be doing this anyway) and work out at least some of the technical issues ahead of time.
+* They force you to think through a planned statistical analysis in advance (for best practices, you should be doing this anyway) and work out at least some of the technical issues ahead of time.

-* They give valuable insight into the behavior the phenotype that you are studying.
+* They give valuable insight into the behavior of the phenotype that you are studying.

 * They can identify problems with experimental design or practical execution that you would not have considered in advance otherwise.